wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_debug_metrics.md

 ---
-title: etc:debug_metrics \[POST\] {disallowed}
+title: etc:debug_metrics  {disallowed} - Ethereum Classic
-description: Returns metrics providing information on the internal operation of Besu.The available metrics might change over time.
-The JVM metrics might varybased on the JVM implementation used.
+description: Example code for the etc:debug_metrics  {disallowed} json-rpc method. Сomplete guide on how to use etc:debug_metrics  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters